DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-edit-column.md

 # TableEditColumn Plugin Reference

 A plugin that renders a command column.
-This column contains controls used for row editing, creating, or deleting and committing/canceling of changes.
+This column contains controls used for row editing, creating, or deleting and committing/canceling changes.

 ## User Reference